dreamking60/CSE428S_24Fall/Lab0/readme.txt

 A enum type Suit
 - Has 5 types: clubs, diamonds, hearts, spades and undefined.
 - With 2 operator: << and prefix ++

+A struct Card
+- Has 2 variables: R rank and S suit
+- With 1 operator: <<